vens8/Online-Class-Helper-Mac/README.md

 # Installation

-- Download and run the OCH.app.zip file.
+- Download and run the OCH.zip file.

 - Extract the zip file and run OCH.app

-  If your device prompts you that you cannot open the application, it's because you have third party applications permission turned off.
+  If your device prompts you that you cannot open the application, it's because you have third party applications permissions turned off.
 So, go to System Preferenes > Security & Privacy and click on 'Open anyway'.

+- If running the app shows you an error (for eg. Online Class Error: Open Console / Terminate) and doesn't open the app, this is because OCH for Mac is an early release and cannot be run directly yet.
+However to use OCH for Mac, simply follow the following steps:

+  - Right click OCH.app and click on "Open package contents"
+  - Go to Contents > MacOS
+  - Open the OCH (exec) file and you're good to go.

+  Sorry for the inconvenience, it will be fixed as soon as possible for the next update.

 - Set up your classes by going to the Add/Edit classes tab.
 You can also load a .dat/.txt template using the 'load file' button.
 So you can make and share templates of your classes with each other!